fleetdm/fleet/handbook/company/product-groups.md

 - Then, it will be [drafted](https://fleetdm.com/handbook/company/product-groups#drafting) (planned).
 - Next, it will be [implemented](https://fleetdm.com/handbook/company/product-groups#implementing) and [released](https://fleetdm.com/handbook/engineering#release-process).

+> Ocassionally, a contributor outside of the [product groups](https://fleetdm.com/handbook/product-groups#current-product-groups) (open source contributor, member of the Customer success team, etc.) will implement a change that was prioritized and drafted.
+On the user story for these changes, add the product group label (e.g. `#g-endpoint-ops`, `#g-mdm`), the `:release` label, and notify the product group's Engineer Manager to make sure the changes go through testing (QA) before release.

 ### Planned and unplanned changes